 Though lesser sentences and pardons can be granted to individuals who have demonstrated that they have repaid their debt to society, DUI matters are taken very seriously, and the chances of receiving a pardon are slim.
 As such, it is important to consult with an attorney in order to achieve the best possible outcome in your case.

 Learn More Today

-Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to learn more about DUI charges in the state of Connecticut, and schedule your free initial consultation with our team today.
+Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to learn more about DUI charges in the state of Connecticut, and schedule your consultation with our team today.